HashLips/hashlips_art_engine/README.md

 ### Updating baseUri for IPFS and description

-You might possibly want to update the baseUri and description after you have ran your collection.
+You might possibly want to update the baseUri and description after you have run your collection.
 To update the baseUri and description simply run:

 ```sh
 npm run update_info